solana-mobile/solana-mobile-doc-site/docs/mwa/migration/overview.md

 #### Android Java SDK

 If you are consuming our Android Java SDK for wallet endpoints, `walletlib`, follow the migration guide [here](wallets/walletlib).

-## Migrating A Custom Implelemtation of the Mobile Wallet Adapter 1.0 Protocol

-TODO: protocol migration guide